nytimes/httptest/README.md

 A few global configurations (applied to all tests) can be specified by environment variables:

-- `TEST_DIRECTORY`: Local directory that contains the test definition YAML files.
+- `TEST_DIRECTORY`: Local directory that contains the test definition YML files.
 Default: `tests`

 - `TEST_HOST`: Host to test.
 Can be overridden by `request.host` of individual